postmanlabs/labs-docs/v6/postman/sending_api_requests/requests.md

 GraphQL is a query language for APIs that uses a type system to fetch data and manipulate

-Postman's GraphQL support lets you interact with the GraphQL server.
-As a result, you can now author and send your GraphQL requests, store GraphQL schemas in APIs and enable autocomplete.
-You can do all of this directly from the Postman app.
+Postman now supports sending GraphQL queries in the request body.
+You can author and send your GraphQL requests, store GraphQL schemas in APIs and enable GraphQL query autocompletion.

-You can author and send your GraphQL requests in Postman using the new body type *GraphQL*, as illustrated below:
+The following screen illustrates how you can send a GraphQL query in Postman using the new body type *GraphQL*:

 [![binary data](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/GraphQL-Body.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/GraphQL-Body.png)

 The GraphQL body type provides you a rich user interface for authoring and sending your requests.
 The Editor also enables you to author both queries and variables separately.

+Blog...

-### Sending a GraphQL request
+### Sending a GraphQL query

-### Sending a GraphQL query with variables
+### Working with GraphQL variables

 ### Importing GraphQL schemas